mobizt/FirebaseClient/FAQ.md

 #### A29: Please see, [Possible GSM issues](#possible-gsm-issues).

 ### Q30: How to stop the authentication task?
-#### A30: Normally the authentication task was unable to stop after initialize unless it can deinitialize.
+#### A30: Normally the authentication task was unable to stop after initialized unless it can deinitialize.

 You can use `deinitializeApp(<FirebaseApp>)` to deinitalize the `FirebaseApp` that was initialized.